Shnekit/hello-world/README.md

 # hello-world
-This is my first repositiory with GetHub
+This is my first repository with GetHub